-- 7.119 The site (2.56 hectares) is located east of the existing village and will form an extension of the existing built up area.
-The site is currently used for agriculture and can be accessed from Hogg Lane. - 7.120 The site has good access to the main road network and residents are within walking distance of the primary school and a bus stop without having to cross the A144.
-The site is well related to the existing built up area and will not create a sense of ribbon development. - 7.121 The village is characterised by low density development and the adjacent residential area has a housing density of approximately 14 dwellings per hectare.
-Most houses are modest in size with generous back gardens.
-Considering this, development on this site should be low density reflecting the average plot sizes of the village.
+- 7.101 The site (1.76 hectares) is located east of the existing village and will form an extension of the existing built up area.
+The site is currently used for agriculture and can be accessed from Hogg Lane. - 7.102 The site has good access to the main road network and residents are within walking distance of the primary school and a bus stop without having to cross the A144.
+The site is well related to the existing built up area and will not create a sense of ribbon development. - 7.103 The village is characterised by low density development and the adjacent residential area has a housing density of approximately 14 dwellings per hectare.
+Considering this, development on this site should have a density reflecting the average plot sizes of the surrounding area.
 This will enable a scheme to be designed that is in keeping with the size of the village and the rural character which presides in the area.
-A low density development will provide flexibility for how a scheme is designed.
-A quality landscape scheme within the residential area to provide a sense of openness and complement the rural setting should be created. - 7.122 There is no public play space in the village to support the community.
+A landscape scheme within the residential area to provide a sense of openness and complement the rural setting should be created. - 7.104 There is no public play space in the village to support the community.
 An equipped play space equivalent to a local equipped area for play or a locally landscaped area for play would support the development and have wider community benefits.
-The type of open space should be decided through discussions with the local community to identify how best to meet the needs in the village. - 7.123 The site is partly contained within the landscape by development to the west and existing hedgerows and trees around the site.
+The type of open space should be decided through discussions with the local community to identify how best to meet the needs in the village. - 7.105 The site is partly contained within the landscape by development to the west and existing hedgerows and trees around the site.
 To reduce the potential for creating a prominent settlement edge facing into the open countryside, a landscaping scheme will be required.
 Existing hedgerows along the boundary of the site should be protected and reinforced where possible to fit in with the small scale surrounding field pattern.

-7.124 The agricultural fields located south of the site remain in use.
+7.106 The agricultural fields located south of the site remain in use.
 Access to these fields is gained from a farm access off Hogg Lane located along the north boundary of the site.
 Provision will need to be made to ensure this access is retained to support the existing farm.

-Policy WLP7.13 - Land South of Hogg Lane, Ilketshall St Lawrence
+Policy WLP7.11 - Land South of Hogg Lane, Ilketshall St Lawrence

-Land south of Hogg Lane, Ilketshall St Lawrence (2.56 hectares) as identified on the Policies Map is allocated for residential development of 25 dwellings.
+Land south of Hogg Lane, Ilketshall St Lawrence (1.76 hectares) as identified on the Policies Map is allocated for a residential development of 25 dwellings.

-- The site will be developed at a density of approximately 10 dwellings per hectare. - Any proposal is to provide a mix of housing sizes.
-The size of the building footprint relative to the size of the plot should reflect development located along the north side of Hogg Lane. - The footway will need to be extended along Hogg Lane and connect into the pedestrian network serving the development. - The existing farm access off Hogg Lane is to be protected. - A play space equivalent to a local equipped area for play is to be provided on site. - Any proposal should be designed to include quality landscaping within the site and around the east and south boundaries.
+- The site will be developed at a density of approximately 20 dwellings per hectare. - Any proposal is to provide a mix of housing sizes. - The footway will need to be extended along Hogg Lane and connect into the pedestrian network serving the development. - The existing farm access off Hogg Lane is to be protected. - A play space equivalent to a local equipped area for play of 0.4 hectares is to be provided on site. - Any proposal should be designed to include landscaping within the site and around the east and south boundaries.
 Existing hedgerows and trees located along the boundaries of the site should be protected and reinforced with additional planting where possible.
-A landscaping scheme will be required to support any planning application. - A condition relating to an archaeological investigation will need to be attached to any planning permission.
+A landscaping scheme will be required to support any planning application. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application.